 How Aperture Affects Shutter Speed?

-The number of the f-stop affects the speed of the shutter.
+The number of f-stop affects the speed of the shutter.
 When you use a large f-stop, it only means that more light is going into the lenses of the camera.
 Which would then mean that the shutter doesn’t need to stay open for a long while, to make a correct exposure.

 Translating that, a larger aperture means faster shutter speed.
 You can also reverse the same and say, a smaller aperture, would mean slower shutter speed.